languel/mediamime/README.md

 Shapes remember their event stack, so copy/duplicate workflows remain quick.
 The Editor tab exposes all controls inline; the pop-out modal is still available via the keyboard shortcut `Enter` if you prefer a focused view.

+## Data Model

+- The score lives directly inside the editor SVG.
+Each shape is a `<g data-shape-id>` element whose `data-shape-*` attributes capture normalised geometry, style, and mapping metadata.
+Editing sessions read from and write to those nodes, so saving the raw `<svg>` produces a complete, portable score without an additional export step.
+- JSON snapshots remain available for presets, but the DOM itself is now the canonical storage layer.

 ## Snapshots

 - Use the download icon to export the entire session as a versioned JSON snapshot (shapes, events, overlay state, and MIDI port preference).